 My young friend Matt clearly needed a little time away from his parents.
-So my buddy David and I invited him on his first-ever backpacking trip.
+So my buddy David and I invited him on his first-ever backpacking trip–which turned out to be his first winter campout.
 Sleeping out in a tent in the middle of winter with a couple of feet of snow on the ground expands your horizons and teaches you some valuable lessons—whether you recognize them at the time or not.

 David walked Matt through the whole packing process, showing him what he needed and why.
 He let Matt pack his own pack—leaving room for common gear and food.
 Lesson: we are all essentially responsible for ourselves and we all need to carry our fair share.